Petrol Station FAQ

 - Keyfuels (purple card only)

-- Can I use the Pay+ app at Tesco Petrol Filling Stations?
+- Can I use the Tesco Pay+ app at Tesco Petrol Filling Stations?

-You can use the Pay+ app in all Tesco Petrol Filling Stations nationwide.
-It is not currently available for use on PayatPump terminals, but we are working on this.
+Yes, you can use it in the kiosks of all Tesco Petrol Filling Stations nationwide.
+It’s not currently available for use on PayatPump machines.

 - Can I use money off coupons at PayatPump?

-- Do you have contactless at your Tesco Petrol Filling Stations?
+- Do you accept contactless payment at your Petrol Filling Stations?

-Yes, we accept all contactless payment cards for payments up to £30, but not Apple Pay.
+Yes, we accept all contactless payment cards for payments up to £30 in our kiosks.
+Contactless isn’t accepted at PayatPump.